foodcoops/ansible-role-foodsoft/README.md

 A MariaDB server needs to be installed separately.

-All The Foodsoft components are started via Systemd services.
+All the Foodsoft components are started via Systemd services.
 Puma is used as an application server.
 [Socket activation](https://github.com/puma/puma/blob/master/docs/systemd.md) is enabled.

 - [Foodsoft](#foodsoft)